nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to add a specific profile, specifying name and contact number.
+1. User requests to add a specific profile, specifying name, contact number and email address.
 2. DorManagerPro adds the profile.

    Use case ends.